MicrosoftDocs/power-automate-docs/articles/minit/process-mining-custom-install.md

 ## Run the custom installation

-If App Installer is not allowed and you have internet access, follow these steps:
+If App Installer isn't allowed and you have internet access, follow these steps:

 1. Download the [MSIX bundle](https://go.microsoft.com/fwlink/?linkid=2276402) file.
 The app checks for updates automatically at startup.
 1. Select **Open file**.
 1. Select **Install**.

-If you have access to extranet locations, the appliation will check automaticaly for updates as for standard installation with App Installer.
-If you have limited access to extranet which might prevents auto-updates, continue with the following instructions.
+If you have access to extranet locations, the app checks automatically for updates for the standard installation with App Installer.
+If you have limited access to extranet, which might prevent auto-updates, continue with the following instructions.

 ## Upload the latest version of the app